Man who threatened FCC Chairman Ajit Pai's family arrested

 A California man was arrested on Friday after threatening to kill the family of Federal Communications Commission Chairman Ajit Pai, according to a statement from the Department of Justice.

-According to court documents, Markara Man, of Norwalk, Calif., allegedly sent three emails to Pai.
+Markara Man, of Norwalk, Calif., sent three emails to Pai in December, the Justice Department said.
 The first email accused Pai of being responsible for a child who allegedly had committed suicide because of the repeal of net neutrality regulations.
-The second email listed three locations in or around Arlington, and included threats to kill Pai's family members.
-The third email had no message in its body, but included an image depicting Pai and, in the foreground and slightly out of focus, a framed photograph of him and his family.
+The second email included threats to kill Pai's family members and listed names and address of three preschools in and around Arlington, Virginia, according to the court document posted below.
+The third email had no message in its body, but included an image depicting Pai and, in the foreground and slightly out of focus, a framed photograph of him and his family, the DoJ said.

-The FBI traced the emails to Man's home in Norwalk, where Man admitted he sent the email threatening Chairman Pai's family because he was "angry" about the repeal of the net neutrality regulations and wanted to "scare" Chairman Pai.
+The FBI traced the emails to Man's home in Norwalk where Man allegedly admitted he sent the email threatening Pai's family because he was "angry" about the repeal of the net neutrality regulations and wanted to "scare" him, the Justice Department said.

 This isn't the first time Pai has been threatened.
 In January, CNET reported the chairman may have cancelled his scheduled appearance at the CES trade show due to death threats.
 The chairman has courted controversy after pushing through the roll back of the Obama-era rules governing the open internet.